betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 Function
 --------

-The sequential suffix conjugation can indicate any one of many different kinds of actions:
+The Sequential Perfect conjugation can indicate any one of many different kinds of actions:

 Incomplete actions, in present or future time